 Coupon Books for Local Restaurants

 It’s always important to support local businesses, so if you were looking for an excuse to order takeout for the third time this week, look no further.
 Coupon books to local restaurants and businesses can be a great way to raise money while supporting your local community.
 There are companies that sell coupon books for different regions for a less labor-intensive option.
 You could also take it on yourself to find local businesses that are interested in participating.
 No matter which route you choose, coupon books are a great option for your next school fundraiser.
-Digital Deets gives schools and businesses another way to work together by allowing schools to adopt our communication platform and allow themselves to be sponsored by a business.
+Digital Deets gives schools and businesses another way to work together by allowing themselves to be sponsored by a business.
 Once a business has chosen a school to sponsor, they can display messages and targeted offers to the larger school community.
 The coupons that businesses make available could also be shared directly to Digital Deets so nobody misses out.

 Read-a-thons are great fundraising options because not only are they relatively simple to run, they encourage students to read, and rally the community around that goal.
 In the same spirit of encouraging students to read, read-a-thons are commonly combined with book swaps to build a sense of community and ensure students have access to books.
 Another benefit of a read-a-thon fundraiser is it doesn’t require any selling.
 Have participants set reading milestones, either by pages read or some other metric, or just have volunteers pledge money to the fundraiser.
 These also make for ideal sponsorship opportunities because of the aspect of social good they provide.
 For this type of fundraiser, it’s especially important to make sure you get the word out to all relevant school users and community members who could donate books, pledge money, participate by reading, or volunteering in some other way.